HiroYokoyama/crystal-cell-settler/README.md

-# crystal-cell-settler
+# Crystal-Cell-Setter

 ![License](https://img.shields.io/badge/License-Apache_2.0-blue.svg)

-`crystal-cell-settler` is a Python-based GUI application designed for crystallographers and computational chemists.
+`Crystal-Cell-Setter` is a Python-based GUI application designed for crystallographers and computational chemists.
 It provides a visual, interactive environment to load molecular structures (from `.mol` or `.cif` files), define or adjust unit cell parameters, and reposition the molecule within the cell before saving the result as a `.cif` file.

 This tool is built using PyQt6, PyVista, and ASE (Atomic Simulation Environment).